matthewq337/resume/index.md

 Worked at computer renaissance in 2018

-Worked at thompson school district in in 2019 took Introduction to Python: Absolute Beginner and  Introduction to Python: Fundamentals
+Worked at thompson school district in in 2019

+Took Introduction to Python: Absolute Beginner and  Introduction to Python: Fundamentals in 2020